ISorokos/SafeML/README.md

  <figcaption>Figure 1.
 Flowchart of the proposed approach</figcaption>
 </p>

+# SafeML Applications
 The SafeML idea can be used for different applications.
 Three aplication of the SafeML project have been illustrated as follows:

+## SafeML in Security
 <p align="center">
  <img src="https://github.com/ISorokos/SafeML/blob/master/Pictures/Security_Example_v3.png" alt="Application_of_SafeML_for_Security">
  <figcaption>Figure 2.
 Application of the SafeML for Security Intrusion Detection</figcaption>
 </p>

+## SafeML for Medical Applications
 <p align="center">
  <img src="https://github.com/ISorokos/SafeML/blob/master/Pictures/SafeML_Medical_Example_v1.png" alt="Application_of_SafeML_in_medical">
  <figcaption>Figure 3.
 Application of the SafeML in ML/DL based Disease Detection or Diagnosis</figcaption>
 </p>

+## SafeML for Autonomous Vehicles and Self-Driving Cars
 <p align="center">
  <img src="https://github.com/ISorokos/SafeML/blob/master/Pictures/SafeML_Autonomous_Vehicle_Example_v1.png" alt="Application_of_SafeML_for_Autonomous_Vehicle_or_Self-driving_cars">
  <figcaption>Figure 4.
 Application of the SafeML for Traffic Sign Detection in Autonomous Vehicles/Self-driving Cars</figcaption>